-Those who travel often don't get to enjoy magazines like most.
+Those who travel often don’t get to enjoy magazines like most.
 Which is a shame, because there are some awesome travel magazines out there.
-So if your nomad has a tablet or laptop they travel with, get them digital subscriptions to all the 'zines that inspire them straight from the publications' websites, usually starting at under $10.
+So if your nomad has a tablet or laptop they travel with, get them digital subscriptions to all the ‘zines that inspire them straight from the publications’ websites or on Amazon.
+Start a subscrip here!

 There are so many times when traveling that all I wanted was a hammock, no joke.
-And for under $70, you can get a lightweight, packable version that's perfect for backpacking, beach vacays, hitchhiking, and just about anywhere that has two sturdy pillars (or trees, or posts...) between 4-7 feet apart.
-Pick one up at a local outdoor store or online.
+You can get a lightweight, packable version that’s perfect for backpacking, beach vacays, hitchhiking, and just about anywhere that has two sturdy pillars (or trees, or posts…) about 10 feet apart.
+Pick one up here.

 Maybe it sounds lame, but I cannot over-emphasize the value of a good hat.
 The type depends on the journey.
 A warm beanie with a fun pattern for the mountains, a sturdy broad-rimmed hat for the dessert, a stylish cap for European explorations.
-Just make sure it's packable and high quality enough to last for a long time.
-Find one at your local outdoor store for anywhere between $15-$50.
+Just make sure it’s packable and high quality enough to last for a long time.
+Like this one.

-I know I've said this before, but there's no substitute for a good daypack and the right one will last for years.
+I know I’ve said this before, but there’s no substitute for a good daypack and the right one will last for years.
 Look for a lightweight pack with a waist and chest strap, water bottle and accessory pockets, and preferably a spot to slide in a water reservoir like a Camelback or Platypus.
-Spend at least $60 at a local outdoor store or online for a quality pack.
+Check out this Osprey.

 12. Tablet and Case

 A laptop is often difficult to travel with depending on size and weight.
 A tablet is a nice compromise between a laptop and a smartphone and makes it easier to stay connected to folks back home.
-But if you're going to gift a tablet (or if they already have one and you want to offer the perfect accessory), wrap up a case that includes a keyboard to make sending emails and getting work done easier.
-It's invaluable and can cost as little as $20 online.
+But if you’re going to gift a tablet (or if they already have one and you want to offer the perfect accessory), wrap up a case that includes a keyboard to make sending emails and getting work done easier.
+Order the newest iPad here.

 13. Backup Battery Pack

-There's nothing worse than your phone alerting you that only 5% of your battery is remaining as you wander around a foreign city and it's only lunchtime.
-It's enough to induce travel panic.
+There’s nothing worse than your phone alerting you that only 5% of your battery is remaining as you wander around a foreign city and it’s only lunchtime.
+It’s enough to induce travel panic.
 Give peace of mind with a backup battery pack that will offer hours more usage so they can continue looking up directions to cafes and book hostel rooms for the night.
-Find them online or in tech stores for $25 and up.
+Find one here.

 14. Gift Cards

 A GoPro and a phone cam are all well and good, but they have limited utility.
-There's no way you're getting a shot of that cockatoo perched in a gum tree with your iPhone.
-A small camera with a decent zoom will do a much better job at capturing memories that will last a lifetime.
-Luckily, we've put together a handy guide to picking one out here.
-Just don't give a them a selfie stick or we will find you and smack it right out of your hand.
-Expect to spend at least $300 for a decent camera.
+There’s no way you’re getting a shot of that cockatoo perched in a gum tree with your iPhone.
+A small camera with a decent zoom (or even better, a mirrorless camera) will do a much better job at capturing memories that will last a lifetime.
+Luckily, we’ve put together a handy guide to picking one out here.
+Just don’t give them a selfie stick or we will find you and smack it right out of your hand.
+We like this Fujifilm X-T20.